 - Advanced Reporting powered by Magento Business Intelligence;

 - Integrated dotdigital marketing automation software;

 As for technology stack requirements, both editions support the latest versions of:

 - web servers – Apache 2.4 and Nginx 1.8

 - Varnish 6.x, 7.0

 - Elasticsearch 7.6+

-There is a big difference between Magento Open Source and Commerce as Open Magento features are limited.
+There is a big difference between Magento Open Source and Commerce as one of the Magento 2 disadvantages is that Open Magento features are limited.
 Magento 2 Commerce exclusive features comprise:

 - Catalog management (Category Permissions);